 "-------------------------------------------------------------------------- " CUSTOM OPTIONS - TecnoDigital School (2022) " Comments are preceded by double quotes " Add line number set number " Highlight cursor line underneath the cursor horizontally. set cursorline " Change font set guifont=Consolas:h15 " Set color scheme to torte colorscheme torte " Change line number color highlight LineNr term=bold guifg=#555555 guibg=#000000 highlight CursorLineNr guifg=#777777 " Width of the line number column (adds some space in most cases) set nuw=7

-Reopen any Abaqus input file and you will see it with the new formatting options.
+Reopen any Abaqus input file and you will see the new formatting options.

 Although Vim seems a bit old-school, it is one of the most widely used text editors by programmers and web developers all over the world.
-The customization level and efficiency that you can achieve through shortcuts and with hundreds of plugins has no rival in free open source software.
+The customization level and efficiency that you can achieve through shortcuts and with hundreds of plugins has no rival in free open source text editors.